mesosphere/dcos-commons/frameworks/template/README.md

 	You can also install _SERVICENAME_ from [the DC/OS web interface](https://docs.mesosphere.com/latest/usage/webinterface/).

 1. The service will now deploy with a default configuration.
-You can monitor its deployment via the Services UI in the DC/OS Dashboard.
+You can monitor its deployment from the Services tab of the DC/OS web interface.

-1. Now you are ready to connect a client to the service...
+1. Connect a client to _SERVICENAME_.
 	```
 	dcos _PKGNAME_ endpoints
 	[